These soft, fluffy marshmallow dark chocolate brownies make a great birthday party treat.

 I made these yesterday following a week-long detox and two weeks without chocolate or any processed food.
-It’s fair to say then, that making these was rather torturous!
+It’s fair to admit then, that making these was a teensy, weensy bit torturous.

 The measurements below made 16 perfectly-sized brownies, but if you like a large chunk of brownie, cut them into 12!

 - 200g (1 + 1/4 cups) chopped dark (plain) chocolate